-- Graduates, who wish to pursue professional employment, will obtain a position in Civil Engineering or related engineering field, and will be successful in that position. - · Graduates will demonstrate continuing professional development. - · Graduates, who wish to pursue further study, will be successful.
+- Graduates who will pursue professional employment, obtain a position in civil engineering or related engineering field, and be successful in that position; - Graduates who will demonstrate continuing professional development; - Graduates who will successfully pursue further study.

-More information is available on the departmental Web site: http://www.eng.utoledo.edu/civil/.
+More information is available on the departmental Web site at www. eng.utoledo.edu/civil.